Eugenio Daza: Pulahan Campaign

 In 1906, Governor George Curry, the American governor of Samar, appointed Daza and Lt.
 Col. Narciso Abuke as captains of a citizens' committee in the Samar Philippine Constabulary.
 Daza oversaw East-Samar and Abuke West-Samar.
 As captains, they appointed subordinate officers and enlisted men.
 Many of the men Daza recruited served under him in Balangiga.
 Daza and Abuke led companies of 100 armed men each.
 During their time, they captured leaders and bandits of the Pulahan.
 Daza negotiated with, and arrested, Cipriano "Teducduc" Amango the leader of the Southeastern Samar Pulahan and leader of the Magtaon Attack.
 Teducduc was formerly a revolutionary under Daza during the Philippine-American War.

 In the barrio of Napta-an, Daza and his men encountered a major group of Pulahanes.
 Daza's victory here is credited as the victory that led to the eventual defeat of the Pulahan in Samar.

 First Philippine Legislature

-As a founding member of the Nacionalista Party, Daza was elected congressman by the people of Samar, to represent Samar's 3rd District to the First Philippine Legislature as a member of the Philippine Assembly from 1907–1909.
+As a founding member of the Nacionalista Party, Daza was elected congressman by the people of Samar, to represent Samar's 3rd District to the First Philippine Legislature as a member of the Philippine Assembly from 1907 to 1909.
 Daza was one of seven teachers that were elected to the first Philippine Legislature, the others were Juan Alvear, Gabriel Lasam, Maximino Mina, Simeon Mobo, and Luciano Sinko who was also from Samar.

 Daza's younger brother Don Iñigo would run for the same seat in 1922, but lost to Iñigo Abenis.

 Daza was a member of the First Independence Congress, which commenced in 1930, and sought Philippine independence from the United States.

 On October 6, 1945, President Osmeña appointed Daza Acting Councilor of Borongan, Samar.